▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 ADZAMD-X5-133ADZ85° CLater production, preferred for compact builds

-You can see the difference on the chips themselves — the ADW is stamped “HEATSINK AND FAN REQD” while the ADZ has no such warning:
+You can see it on the chips.
+ADW is stamped “HEATSINK AND FAN REQD”, ADZ has no such warning:

 SuffixMarketed SpeedActual Capability